 Bluebirders of Wake County

-The Bluebirders of Wake County will meet from 2 to 4 p.m.
-Feb.
-12 at Mordecai Historic Park, 1101 Wake Forest Road, Raleigh.
-For information, go to bluebirdersofwake.org.
+Bluebirders of Wake County will host a meeting from 2 to 4 p.m.
+Sunday, Aug.
+14, on the grounds of Mordecai Historic Park, 1101 Wake Forest Road, Raleigh.
+For more information, go to bluebirdersofwake.org.

 Single Women with Children support group

 Where The Healing Begins, a support group of Single Women with Children, Inc., meets from 6 to 7:30 p.m. the fourth Monday of each month at 500 New Hope Road, Suite 109, Raleigh.
 All are welcome.
 For more information, email email@example.com or call 919-250-3593 or 919-271-8198.

 The Carolina Dance Club hosts swing-dance parties every Sunday at the Raleigh Elks Lodge, 5538 Lead Mine Road, Raleigh.
 An introductory lesson begins at 6:15 p.m., and open dancing is from 7 to 10 p.m.
 Newcomers are welcome.
 Admission is $10.

 Garner Woman’s Club

 The Garner Woman’s Club meets the second Thursday of the month except August and December at 6:30 p.m.
 For more information, go to garnerwomansclub.org.

 Wake Forest Kiwanis hosts bingo from 6:30 to 9 p.m. every Monday at The Factory, 1839 S. Main St., Wake Forest.
 For more information, go to www.wakeforestkiwanis.com.

 Brier Creek Seniors

 The Brier Creek Seniors meet from 10 to 11:30 a.m.
 Tuesdays for social activities, speakers, trips, and games at the Brier Creek Elementary School/Community Center, 9801 Brier Creek Parkway, Raleigh.
 For details, call 919-973-4044.